bqi343/bqi343.github.io/_posts/2022-12-22-problemsetting.markdown

 All the competitive programming problems I've (co)authored as of December 2022, excluding USACO Camp.
 More on the way ...

+You can find some problemsetting tips at [the end of this page](#problemsetting-tips).

 ## [USA Computing Olympiad](http://www.usaco.org/)
 **Total:** 59

+The USACO hosts 3-problem, 4-hour contests for high school students.
+Contests are offered in four divisions (Bronze, Silver, Gold, and Platinum in increasing order of difficulty), four times a year.
 I've been a problemsetter for the USACO since December 2019.
-Feel free to contact me if you would like to propose a problem of your own (see [the end of this page](#problemsetting-tips) for some problemsetting tips).
+Feel free to contact me if you would like to propose a problem of your own.

-I also cofounded the [USACO Guide](https://usaco.guide/) in 2020 (not affiliated with the USACO).
+I also cofounded the [USACO Guide](https://usaco.guide/) in 2020 (not affiliated with the USACO) to help students prepare for the USACO.

 ### Bronze
 **Total:** 6